-This marks Paul’s only specific remark in his letters regarding the Resurrection, and it’s interesting to note that the “more than five hundred” instance that he refers to above is an account that is not found in any of the gospels.
-One might also observe that Paul includes his encounter on the Road to Damascus a few years later as one of Jesus’ appearances; our modern-day interpretation of the Resurrection lasting “forty days” is a later tradition that derives solely from one lone line of text in Acts 1:3… there is NO other source making this claim in the New Testament.
+This marks Paul’s only specific remark in his letters regarding the Resurrection, and it is curious that the “more than five hundred” episode to which he refers above is an account that is not found in any of the gospels.
+In addition, one might also observe that Paul includes his encounter on the Road to Damascus a few years later as one of Jesus’ appearances; our modern-day interpretation of the Resurrection lasting “forty days” is a later tradition that derives solely from one lone line of text in Acts 1:3… there is NO other source making this claim in the New Testament.
 Paul knew nothing of a Resurrection confined to forty days.

-7. Emergence of the Gospels.
-So by far, the earliest and oldest surviving Christian writings in the Bible are the letters of Paul, written in the 50s AD, but Paul doesn’t have much to offer in terms of a Jesus biography.
+6. Emergence of the Gospels.
+So the earliest and oldest surviving Christian writings in the Bible are the letters of Paul, written in the 50s AD… but Paul doesn’t have much to offer in terms of a Jesus biography.
 The first stories ABOUT Jesus don’t find their way to print until four decades after Jesus’ death.
-Since the 19th Century scholarly consensus has maintained that Mark’s was the first gospel penned, sometime around 70 AD, while the other three followed over the next two to four decades.
-This means that nearly two generations passed after Jesus’ death before the earliest narrative gospel was written, and possibly close to a century before John’s Gospel.
-The Gospels emerged out of the decades between the two Jewish revolts against Rome and came out of the vacuum left by the deaths of the founding generation (Peter, Paul, etc.).
-Despite the later stories that would arise around Peter’s martyrdom, we do not know exactly when or how Paul or Peter died.
+Since the 19th Century scholarly consensus has maintained that Mark’s was the first gospel penned, sometime around 70 AD, with the other three following over the next three decades, give or take.
+This means that more than a generation passed between the death of Jesus and the authorship of the earliest narrative gospel, and the better part of a century before John’s Gospel.
+The gospels emerged out of the decades between the two Jewish revolts against Rome (66-70 AD and 132-136 AD) and arose from the vacuum left by the deaths of the founding generation of Peter, Paul, etc..
+(Despite stories that would later arise around Peter’s martyrdom, we do not know exactly when or how Paul or Peter died.)
 The modern scholarly consensus is that the four gospels of the New Testament were not first-hand accounts, nor were they necessarily penned by the men for whom they are named.
-It is entirely possible that earlier proto-gospels may have been just “sayings” gospels; the Gospel of Thomas (rediscovered in the 1890s and at Nag Hammadi in 1945) and the theoretical (but lost) “Q” Gospel, which provided many of the sayings found in Matthew and Luke, provide two possibilities.
-The narrative template (Jesus’ “life story”), seems to have first arisen with Mark.
+It is entirely possible that earlier proto-gospels may have been just “sayings” gospels; the Gospel of Thomas (rediscovered in the 1890s and at Nag Hammadi in 1945) and the theoretical (but lost) “Q” Gospel — which provided many of the sayings found in Matthew and Luke — suggest such a possibility.
+The narrative template (Jesus’ “life story”) however, seems to have first arisen with Mark.

 - Paul’s letters — oldest Jesus-related writings — written in the 50s AD

-- The Gospel of Mark written in the post-Jewish Revolt period, after 70 AD
+- The Gospel of Mark — post-1st Jewish Revolt period, about or after 70 AD

-- The Gospels of Matthew and Luke between 85 and 95
+- The Gospels of Matthew and Luke — between 85 and 95 AD

 Jefferson Hall, 2016